Skip to contents

 mixed_type

 Numeric vector.
-An indicator of length p for which varibles should be treated as ranks.
+An indicator of length p for which variables should be treated as ranks.
 (1 for rank and 0 to assume normality).
 The default is currently to treat all integer variables as ranks when type = "mixed" and NULL otherwise.
 See note for further details.

 analytic